Demand is High for Physical Therapists

 Is it for You?

-The Saint Mary DPT program will give you the critical skills necessary to succeed in the physical therapy field.
+The Saint Mary DPT program will give you the critical skills necessary to succeed in the physical therapy profession.

 Among other skills, USM DPT graduates will: